I have a student who is not registered with Student Accessibility Services, but I think that they might have a disability, what should I do?

 Due to the accommodation of additional time, some students may require to begin a test early to avoid their additional time overlapping with a later class.
 Student Accessibility Services may have the student write the test early, but will not allow the student to leave the office until the class has begun writing the test.

-If the student wishes to write his/her test on a different date and/or different time than the class, he/she must obtain permission from the professor.
+If the student wishes to write their test on a different date and/or different time than the class, they must obtain permission from the professor.
 The Student Accessibility Officers will contact the professor for verification and offer the professor the choice to provide an alternate version of the test.

 If a student is using a scribe as a test/exam accommodation, what does the scribe do?